convo-lang/convo-lang/docs/learn-convo-lang.md

 Function messages define functions ( also known as tools ) that LLMs can call at runtime.
 Function messages start with a `>` character followed by an optional modifier, identifier, 0 or more arguments and an optional function body.
-A function's body contains Convo-code the is executed by the Convo-engine.
+A function's body contains Convo-code the is executed by the Conversation Engine.
 If a function does not define a body it will return the arguments it is given as and object with key value paris matching the names an values of arguments passed.

 Below is an example of an LLM using a `addNumbers` function to add numbers together.